 If you are suffering from a disability and are no longer able to work, it can be difficult to think about the complex process of applying for Social Security Disability benefits.
 The paperwork can seem endless and you may not be sure how to answer all the questions.
 Furthermore, you may be concerned that your application will be denied, or maybe it has already been denied and you aren’t sure what your next step should be.
-However, you do not have to tackle this difficult process on your own, having an experienced Social Security Disability lawyer can greatly increase your chances of having your claim approved, as well as helping appeal a denial.
+However, you do not have to tackle this difficult process on your own, having our experienced Fayetteville AR disability lawyers working on your case could greatly increase your chances of having your claim approved, as well as helping appeal a denial.

-Why Hire a Social Security Disability Lawyer?
+Why Hire a Social Security Disability Lawyer in Arkansas?

-Speed – An attorney can attempt to expedite a Social Security Disability case, which can typically take months or even years to be resolved.
+An attorney can attempt to expedite a Social Security Disability case, which can typically take months or even years to be resolved.
 Because of an attorney’s familiarity with the Social Security System they may be able to quickly identify why your application was denied and immediately refile your application. to file an appeal after reconsideration of a claim is denied, the SSD benefits applicant must request a hearing within 60 days of receiving the reconsideration decision.
 A hearing request requires the completion of several forms: